 Eighty-seven percent of people surveyed are concerned about how the metaverse could affect their privacy.
 They think it might be easy for hackers to impersonate others (50%), users’ identities won’t be legally protected (47%), and they will be forced to share even more of their private data, which can be later abused (45%).

-Facebook always makes it onto the annual list of biggest data breaches, and throughout the years it has become obvious that our private data is not in good hands.
+Facebook always makes it onto the annual list of biggest data breaches and 2021 is no exception, and throughout the years it has become obvious that our private data is not in good hands.
 While the company rebranded itself to Meta, experts say it’s still early to determine whether it’s something more than a marketing move.

 As much as internet users are concerned about their online privacy, 74% would join or at least consider joining the metaverse.
 This explains why, despite all the data breaches and scandals it has been involved in, Facebook still has a stable user base.
 While most people acknowledge privacy issues as being a concern, the desire for a new service is just too great.